Quiiine/MapReduce/README.md

 Simple python code with using spark to count words in a file from HDFS

 # Usage
--it counts the words the the which are given in the file
+-it counts the words which are given in the file

 # Result
 <p align="center">